View this document as: a single page | multiple pages.

 Assurance Level Descriptions

 A summary of each of the xALs is provided below.
-While high-level descriptions of the assurance levels are provided in this subsection, readers of this guidance are encouraged to refer to companion volumes [SP800-63A], [SP800-63B], and [SP800-63C] for normative guidelines and requirements for each assurance level.
+While high-level descriptions of the assurance levels are provided in this subsection, readers of this guideline are encouraged to refer to companion volumes [SP800-63A], [SP800-63B], and [SP800-63C] for normative guidelines and requirements for each assurance level.

 Identity Assurance Level

 Table 1.
-IAL Summary
+IAL summary

-IAL Control Objectives
+IAL Control Objectives User Profile

 Authentication Assurance Level

 Table 2.
-AAL Summary
+AAL summary

-AAL Control Objectives
+AAL Control Objectives User Profile

 Federation Assurance Level